danijmn/godot-window-restorer/README.md

 - Properly accounts for the possibility of closing the application while the window is minimized (saves settings from the last time the window was open).
 - Only runs on desktop platforms, and does not interfere with window embedding within the editor (introduced in Godot 4.4).
+Additionally, force-quitting from the editor does not save the window's configuration.

 ## Limitations
 The window can only be restored after the boot splash is displayed.